John McTiernan's unrealized projects: Offers

 Throughout his career, McTiernan has turned down various directing offers because he "didn't want to make the same movie again."
-Among the films he's turned down include Speed, Batman Forever, Mission: Impossible and Terminator 3: Rise of the Machines.
+Among the more notable films he's turned down are Speed, Batman Forever, Mission: Impossible and Terminator 3: Rise of the Machines.

 When asked what film he would have liked to have done, McTiernan singled out Braveheart, explaining that he had in fact been offered it, though he was unaware of it at the time.
 "Mel Gibson asked me to do it, but he sent the writer over to talk to me," he said, referring to screenwriter Randall Wallace.
 "And the writer was a jackass.
 He was so full of himself, so pretentious, and never mentioned that Mel had asked that I direct the movie."
 Wallace apparently presented himself as though he were the producer, and McTiernan—assuming he was in charge—turned the film down.
 Only later did he learn that Gibson had wanted him as the director; a missed opportunity he came to regret.